Take a trip Saint Petersburg

 • Nevsky Prospect

-Italian Art: The first floor houses masterpieces from the era of Leonardo da Vinci, Michelangelo, Raphael, and other great masters.
+Italian Art: on the first floor, works by Leonardo da Vinci, Raphael, Michelangelo, and other masters.

-Modern Art: On the second floor, you will find a vast collection of Western and American paintings from the 19th and 20th centuries.
+Modern Art: on the second floor, Western and American paintings from the 19th and 20th centuries, a striking contrast to the older halls.

 • Vasilievsky Island

-Today, only 42 islands remain, as many canals were filled in.
-Among them, you can explore Vasilievsky Island, also known as “Basil Island,” the largest in the delta.
+Today, only 42 remain, as many canals were filled in over time.
+Among them, you can stroll across Vasilyevsky Island, also known as “Basil Island,” the largest in the delta.

-Crossing the Dvortsovy Most (Palace Bridge), you can admire the perspective of the left bank and the Peter and Paul Fortress.
-Head to the eastern tip, the “Strelka,” where you will find the Rostral Columns, former lighthouses decorated in tribute to the Russian Navy.
+Cross the Dvortsovy Most bridge to enjoy the view of the left bank and the Peter and Paul Fortress.
+Head to the eastern tip, the “Strelka,” where you’ll find the Rostral Columns, former beacons decorated in tribute to the Russian navy.

-The island is home to mansions and buildings dating back to the 18th century, such as the beautiful Menshikov Palace, renowned for its impressive collection of furniture and objects belonging to the aristocracy of the time.
-End your visit at the island’s tip, on the Palace Quay, where you will enjoy one of the most breathtaking views of the former Russian capital.
+The island is home to 18th-century mansions and buildings, including the beautiful Menshikov Palace, famous for its remarkable collection of furniture and objects from the aristocracy of the era.
+End your visit at the island’s tip, on Palace Embankment, where one of the finest views of the former Russian capital awaits.

 Must-Visit Attractions in Saint Petersburg